Updated Jan. 20, 2023

-For all of that, it's been almost four decades since a Topcon SLR has been sold new, and nearly 45 years since a model worthy of the name was available.
+For all of that, it's been almost four decades since a Topcon SLR has been sold new, and well over 40 years since a model worthy of the name was available.
 So what the heck happened?
 How do you go from being the technological leader of an industry to abandoning the entire enterprise in the space of less than two decades??
 Well, here are seven reasons for Topcon's topple:

 Outside of a few 35mm enthusiasts, the only recognition of the name Topcon today will come from those in the medical or industrial sectors.
 The RE Super has cult status in Japan and often lists for anywhere from $350 - $1,000 USD with a lens.
 But in North America, where brand-recognition for Topcon is somewhat lower, you can sometimes score one for less than $300 USD, particularly if it is badged as a Beseler-Topcon.
 The typical solutions for dealing with mercury-battery-powered SLR meters all are in play and the usual caveats for buying any vintage SLR apply:

 As irony would have it, just two years after Topcon put the lights out on their camera division, the Everly Brothers reunited and gave us a beautiful rendition of the perfect song to express the feelings of any lover of Topcons.
 Oh, and it just happened to be originally released in 1962...just a bit more of that foreshadowing thing ;-).

 Captain Jack's Early Topcon SLR Pages @ Captain Jack's Exakta Pages